 This is the route also followed by shuttle buses, and is a beautiful winding drive through hills and farmland on well-paved road, meaning a 4x4 isn’t necessary but a whole lot of fun!
 The route via Naranjo and Ciudad Quesada is slightly longer but otherwise has similar road conditions, making it a great alternative route for returning to San Jose.

-- You can rent a car from car rental companies like Adobe Rent a Car, a Costa Rican company or other global companies like Alamo, Budget and Thrifty.
+- You can rent a car from Costa Rican car rental companies like Adobe Rent a Car and Fast Rent a Car or other global companies like Alamo, Budget and Thrifty.

 - Since the road becomes very twisty in places, those who get travel sick should definitely consider medicating appropriately before hand.